Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 However, if you're not truly listening, not only may you not hear it, they may never say it to begin with.
 (Because let's face it, we all know when someone isn't listening to us.)

-How to practice mindful listening
+How you can practice mindful listening

 Mindful listening is a simple mindfulness practice that's an adaptation on the basic meditation practice.

-Instead of focusing on your breath, focus on the other person's words and what they mean.
-You'll still want to allow yourself to notice any thoughts, feelings, and sensations that come up.
-However, just like with the meditation, keep bringing yourself back to their voice each time you acknowledge a distraction.
+You'll still want to allow yourself to notice any thoughts, feelings, and sensations that come up for you.
+However, just like with the basic meditation we just taught you, keep bringing yourself back to their voice each time you notice a distraction.

-This kind of listening practice is powerful because you're not just intently listening, you're actively withholding judgment.
+This kind of listening practice is powerful because you're not just intently listening, you're actively bringing yourself back to focusing on the person you're talking to.

-Oftentimes, even when we are listening, we interpret what others are saying wrong.
+Oftentimes, even when we think we are listening, we interpret what others are saying wrong.
 That's because we're filtering it through our own perception, which is rarely how they see things (remember we all have different "little movies in which you are the star.")

-By listening mindfully to your team members, and being fully present in the conversations with them, you can be sure they'll feel heard and you fully understand what they're trying to tell you.
+By listening mindfully to your team members, and being fully present in the conversations with them, you can be sure they'll feel heard and that you fully understand what they're trying to tell you.

-That's why mindfulness helps you develop a growth mindset.
+That's why mindfulness helps you develop a growth mindset, too.
 According to Standford psychologist Carol Dweck, whether you have a fixed or growth mindset is also about how you interpret challenges, criticism, and your personal effort.
-Since you're developing others, and setting an example for your team, this is an especially important concept for managers.

-If you have a fixed mindset, you believe that you can't improve; everything is natural skill or a weakness you're stuck with.
+If you have a fixed mindset, you believe that you can't improve; everything is a natural skill or a weakness you're stuck with.
 This is a generally very negative outlook.
-Meanwhile, if you have a growth mindset, you believe that you can change and improve and thus leads to a more positive outlook, because you can see that any setbacks are temporary.

-Mindfulness conditions you to face your challenges
+Mindfulness management practices help you overcome your challenges

 It's a pretty big misconception that the purpose of meditation is to "bliss out” and forget your problems.
 The irony is the definition of mindfulness is the polar opposite of that misconception.